-Now, if we are to placate that subscriber, we must either re-process all incoming audio to the same peak factor and so have equal loudness, and equal audio deviation, or we can accept audio as we find it, but set the audio volume to be constant between channels and let the deviation fall where it may (within reasonable limits).
-Since the cable operator is not constrained by the FCC in the same way that a broadcaster is, the cable operator can adjust his deviation over +/- 25 KHz for under processed audio and under +/- 25 KHz for aggressively processed audio.
+In addition to the preceding group of channels that are on the "must control" list, you may find that some other program sources should be added to the "controlled" list.
+Now, if we are to placate the subscriber, we must either reprocess all incoming audio to the same peak factor and so have equal loudness, and equal audio deviation, or we can accept audio as we find it, but set the audio volume to be constant between channels and let the deviation fall where it may (within reasonable limits).
+Since the cable operator is not constrained by the FCC in the same way that a broadcaster is, the cable operator can adjust his deviation over +/-25 kHz for under processed audio and under +/-25 kHz for aggressively processed audio.

-The "old fashioned way" to set equal loudness is to let your ear decide by switching between channels.
+The "old-fashioned way" to set equal loudness is to let your ear decide by switching between channels.
 This is very time consuming and pretty frustrating because the ear has very poor loudness memory.
 The ear is pretty good for comparing on an A/B basis, but since the two programs are not necessarily at 100 percent modulation at the same time, much time is lost waiting for volume peaks on both in quick succession.

-As we have already seen, neither peak deviation (as measured on a storage spectrum analyzer), nor peak voltage measurement (as measured by "peak flashers" or peak reading voltmeters) will measure comparative loudness between audio waveforms of differing peak factors.
+As we have already seen, neither peak deviation (as measured on a storage spectrum analyzer), or peak voltage measurement(as measured by "peak flasher" or peak reading volt-meters) will measure comparative loudness between audio waveforms of differing peak factors.
 The only measurement that comes close to the human ear perception of volume is the RMS measurement.
-An ordinary RMS reading voltmeter will do this, but is still requires considerable interpretive skill to read, since the operator must establish just what "peaks" to read.
-If it is an analog meter, this difficulty is compounded by the mechanical time constraints and dynamics of the meter.
+An ordinary RMS reading voltmeter will do this, but it still requires considerable interpretive skill to read, since the operator must establish just what "peaks" to read.
+If it is an analog meter, this difficulty is compounded by the mechanical time constants and dynamics of the meter.
 If it is digital, reading the flickering numbers is literally impossible.
-The RMS reading meter must record and store the highest RMS reading over the testing interval to be practical, for it is the highest (or 100 percent modulation level) that should be recorded, not some lower intermediate level that may be on part of the time.
+The RMS reading meter must record and store the highest RMS reading over the Testing interval to be practical, for it is the highest (or 100 percent modulation level) that should be recorded, not some lower intermediate level that may be on part of the time.

 It does little good to measure the audio going into the TV audio modulator even with the digital RMS storage meter that was just postulated.
 To compare one channel with another, the digital RMS storage meter should be connected to the audio output of a TV tuner.
-Such a meter is available today, it is called the AVM (Audio Volume Meter).
+Such a meter is available today.
+It is called and AMM or Audio Modulation Meter.

-KEEPING LOUDNESS CONSTANT:
+KEEPING LOUDNESS CONSTANT

 Now that we know how to equalize the volume on the channels that we can control, how can we keep them from changing during ad inserts, program source switching, and other sources of volume changes?
 The answer is automatic audio level control applied between the audio source (such as the satellite receiver) and the TV audio modulator.
 This requirement is especially acute on the new BTSC stereo modulators, some of which have an audio control system built-in.
-A number of audio automatic level control systems (ALC) are available today from such manufacturers as FM SYSTEMS, INC., CIRCUIT RESEARCH LABS, ORBAN, and SCIENTIFIC ATLANTA.
-Some systems are elemental in operation, while some are quite sophisticated.
+A number of audio automatic level control system (ALC) are available today from such as Aphex Systems, Orban, FM SYSTEMS, INC. and Scientific-Atlanta.
+Some are elemental in operation, while some are quite sophisticated.
 Just what can a sophisticated ALC do that it's more elemental brothers cannot do?
-Why buy a fancy model?
+Why buy the fancy model?

-Audio ALC systems range from simple automatic variable gain devices to complex systems that control the gain in such a way that the listener is not aware that control is being exerted.
+Audio ALC systems range from simple automatic variable gain devices to complex system that control the gain in such a way that the listener is not aware that control is being exerted.